biprateep/dara/docs/transfering_files_to_and_from_dara.md

 # Transfering files using a linux terminal
-rsync (remote synchronization) in linux can be used to efficienty sync files and directories between two hosts or machine.
+rsync (remote synchronization) in linux can be used to efficienty sync files and directories between two hosts or machines.
 This is better than other commands that just copy files because rsync only copies differences (so you can keep things up to date without copying things that are the same in both directories).
 It is simple to use:

 ```bash
 rsync local-file user@remote-host:remote-file